-Two weeks after the fire's solemn first anniversary, M. T. Yates, an engineer with Bellcomm, NASA's Apollo planning contractor, completed a memorandum which demonstrated that renewed confidence.
-In it, he proposed a surface exploration plan for the third Apollo manned moon landing mission.
+Two weeks after the fire's solemn first anniversary, M. Yates, an engineer with Bellcomm, NASA's Apollo planning contractor, completed a memorandum which demonstrated that renewed confidence.
+In it, he proposed a surface exploration plan for the third Apollo piloted Moon landing mission.

-In keeping with the lunar mission nomenclature proposed in Bellcomm's January 1968 Lunar Exploration Program Plan (see link below), Yates designated the mission Lunar Landing Mission-3 (LLM-3).
-An "early Apollo" mission, LLM-3 would include a 35-hour stay on the moon, three three-hour moonwalks by two astronauts, and surface exploration on foot no farther than one kilometer from the LM.
+In keeping with the lunar mission nomenclature proposed in Bellcomm's January 1968 Lunar Exploration Program Plan (see "More Information" below), Yates designated the mission Lunar Landing Mission-3 (LLM-3).
+An "early Apollo" mission, LLM-3 would include a 35-hour stay on the Moon, three three-hour moonwalks by two astronauts, and surface exploration on foot no farther than one kilometer from the LM.

 Mare ridges are common features on the dark-hued lunar maria; some mare ridges are faults, where the mare's basaltic crust has shifted, cracked, and rumpled, while others might indicate magma movement just beneath the lunar surface in the past.
 Yates expected that the crater on the mare ridge would act as a natural drill hole, enabling the astronauts to collect geologic samples from deep inside the ridge which they could not obtain otherwise.

 The first moonwalk of the LLM-3 mission would see the two astronauts, in Yates' plan designated A and B, working together to set up an Apollo Lunar Scientific Experiment Package (ALSEP) north of their LM.
 The LLM-3 ALSEP would include a hand-held drill for collecting subsurface core samples and heat-flow probes for installation in the resulting empty drill holes.